Evidentialism: Criticism

-The infinite regress argument
+Infinite regress argument

 Evidentialism also faces a challenge from the infinite regress argument.
 This argument begins with the observation that, normally, one's supporting evidence for a belief consists of other beliefs.
 However, it seems that these other beliefs can do the job of justifying only if they themselves are already justified.
 And evidentialism demands that these supporting beliefs be justified by still further evidence if they are to be justified themselves.
 But this same reasoning would apply to the new, deeper level of supporting beliefs: they can only justify if they're themselves justified, and evidentialism therefore demands an even deeper level of supporting belief.
-And so on.
 According to this argument, a justified belief requires an endless supply of reasons.
 Some philosophers such as Thomas Nagel posit that this is an absurd conclusion.

 In general, responses to this argument can be classified in the following ways: